When you make a purchase using links on our site, we may earn an affiliate commission. Read More.

 - Don’t smoke when driving with a kid on board, and don’t play extremely loud music.

-- Airbags can harm your child, that’s the more reason to keep the baby at the back seat.
+- Airbags can harm your child, and that’s more reason to keep the baby in the back seat.

 - When shopping for a car safety seat for babies, ensure you’re buying a federally approved, age& size-appropriate car seat.

 - Kids, when onboard the car, should be placed where they’d directly face the sunlight.